 International Museum Day

 The objective of International Museum Day, celebrated on May 18, is to spread the word that museums are an important means of cultural exchange.
 They also encourage the development of mutual understanding, cooperation, and peace among peoples.
 To mark the day, more than 36,000 museums in more than 150 countries participate in events or activities for museum-goers.

 World Turtle Day

-Every year since 2000, May 23 is World Turtle Day to bring awareness to turtles and tortoises around the world that need human help to stay alive and prosper.
+Every year since 2000, May 23 is World Turtle Day to bring awareness to turtles and tortoises species that need human help to stay alive and prosper.
 To celebrate the day, you can dress up as a turtle, wear green, or volunteer in a turtle or reptile rescue.
-Schools around the world plan craft projects for youngsters to teach them about the plight of the turtle.Continue to 9 of 10 below.
+Many schools around the world plan craft projects for youngsters to teach them about the plight of the turtle.Continue to 9 of 10 below.

 09 of 10

 It used to be that being called a geek or a nerd was a bad thing.
 Now, geeks are lauded.
 A geek can run the gamut from Star Wars fans and video gamers to super brainy physics majors and fantasy fiction fanatics.
 To mark the May 25 celebration, queue up the Lord of the Rings trilogy, play Dungeons and Dragons with friends, or attend a Geek Pride Day event around the world.
 Every year, more celebrations are developed to remind the world that geeks are here to stay.